 If your business uses 500,000L or more of diesel per annum, this means your costs have fluctuated by as much as 18% since 1st May 2018.

-Based on the retail diesel pump average price (excluding Auckland Regional Fuel Tax), there have been months with significant impact on cost and others – like November 2018 – with less impact.
+Based on the retail diesel pump average price (excluding Auckland Regional Fuel Tax), we have seen a roller coaster 9 months and this week the cost of fuel has risen above May 2018 levels.

 Understanding and managing those impacts is where Fuel.iT can assist you to prepare for the future.